wvulibraries/hydra_acda_portal_public/README.md

 ## Adjusting Routes
 `concern :oai_provider, BlacklightOaiProvider::Routes::Provider.new` at the top of the routes.rb file, and `concerns :oai_provider` inside of the resource for the catalog.

+## Bulkrax Imports
+To access bulkrax importers go to "http://localhost:3000/importers" or whatever url you use to get to the site.
+The username and password is set in your .env file.